ccswbs/UoGd7-Training/features/howto-accessiblevideo.md

 ## What is Required for Accessible Video?
 1. Video must be uploaded to YouTube
-2. Video Transcript file (VTT File Format).
+2. OPTIONAL: Video Transcript file (VTT File Format).
 File must be less than 128 MB.
 3. OPTIONAL: Description file.
 Use if you have a separate VTT file with descriptions for visually impaired users.

 ## How to Add Accessible Video